Web Development

 Understanding CRUD Operations

 CRUD stands for Create, Read, Update, and Delete.
-These are the four basic operations you can perform on resources via REST APIs.
-Let's implement each operation in our API.
+These are the four basic operations for managing data in a REST API.
+Let's explore how to implement each operation using Express.

 Web Development